restic/restic/doc/030_preparing_a_new_repo.rst

     Losing your password means that your data is irrecoverably lost.

-The number of concurrent connections to the B2 service can be set with the ``-o b2.connections=10``.
+The number of concurrent connections to the B2 service can be set with the ``-o b2.connections=10`` switch.
 By default, at most five parallel connections are established.

 Microsoft Azure Blob Storage